DarkCaster/Perpetual/docs/limitations.md

 ## File Operations

-`Perpetual` has some limitations on file operations to maintain project integrity:
+Given `Perpetual`'s focus on direct codebase interaction and to maintain its simplicity it has some limitations on file operations:

 - Cannot delete files
 - Cannot run external tools or commands on the user's system